31sy/31sy.github.io/_pages/about.md

 # 🔥 News
 - *2023.09*: &nbsp; One model robustness paper is accepted by IEEE Transactions on Image Processing (TIP) 2023.

+- *2023.07*: &nbsp; One camouflaged object detection paper is accepted by ACM MM 2023.

-- *2022*: &nbsp; Two papers are accepted by IEEE Transactions on Image Processing (TIP) 2022.
+- *2022.08*: &nbsp; Two papers are accepted by IEEE Transactions on Image Processing (TIP) 2022.

-- *2021*: &nbsp; Our text detection paper is accepted by CVPR 2021.
+- *2021.03*: &nbsp; Our text detection paper is accepted by CVPR 2021.

-- *2020*: &nbsp; One human parsing paper is accepted by TCSVT -2020.
+- *2020.04*: &nbsp; One human parsing paper is accepted by T-CSVT 2020.

 - *2019*: &nbsp; One co-author's paper is accepted by IEEE Transactions on Geoscience and Remote Sensing (T-GRS).